cosmcbun/fossasia-2016-google-calendar/README.md

 ## Wanna to run it?
+You don't really need to run this to get the latest schedule in your Google Calendar.
+Just click the URLs above.

+ But if you want to generate your own calendars, go ahead.

 #### >= Go 1.5
 You need >= Go 1.5 to run this sexy little chica.